Membership validation and data quality

 Context

-This work sat in member portals where users had to validate themselves with idPersona and PIN, then update profile data before accessing services or purchase flows.
+This work ran in member portals where users had to validate themselves with idPersona and PIN, then update profile data before accessing services or purchase flows.

 Problem